Yoyoyamato/customer-segmentation-classification/README.md

 - Find high correlations between columns
 - Feature Engineering
 - Feature Selection
+    - Using the Forward Stepwise Selection
+    - Using MSE as the metric
 - Base Model (Logisitic Regression)
 - Non-linear Model Algorithms
 - Tune the models